Prompt Testing & Versioning in CI/CD: How Teams Ship Reliable Prompts in 2025

 What if tests are slow/expensive?
 Use a fast, cheap model (e.g., GPT-5.1 Turbo, Gemini 3 Flash) for CI tests.
 Reserve full model for final validation.

 Can I use LLMs to grade test outputs?
 Yes.
 "LLM-as-judge" is common.
 Have a second model score the quality of outputs (see OpenAI evals docs).
+If you want help writing prompts that are easier to evaluate, this guide on how to write effective AI prompts is a solid refresher.

 Should prompts be in code or config files?